-AMTRAK rail service traverses the County and provides additional rail passenger transportation options for passengers within the region with access up and down the east coast and through the entire national AMTRAK system, including the movement of freight.
+AMTRAK service traverses the County and provides additional rail passenger transportation options for passengers within the region with access up and down the east coast and through the entire national AMTRAK system.
 Within the region, AMTRAK service is available exclusively through Fredericksburg's downtown passenger rail station.
-VRE and AMTRAK operate onshare tracks owned and operated by freight rail carrier CSX Transportation, one of two Class I freight railroads in Virginia.
+VRE and AMTRAK share tracks owned and operated by freight rail carrier CSX Transportation, one of two Class I freight railroads in Virginia.